rjankovic/bifabrik/docs/tutorial/src_warehouse_sql.md

-# Warehouse T-SQL data source
+# Fabric warehouse T-SQL data source

 Usually, you will be loading data from a lakehouse to a warehouse, as in from silver to gold layer in your solution.
 For that, you can use the [warehouse destination](dst_warehouse_table.md).